-We focus on providing care to those who that often have difficulty affording or accessing counselling, such as:
+We focus on providing care to those who often have difficulty affording or accessing counselling, including:

 - Those with a low income and who do not have other means to pay for counselling, such as coverage through employee benefits plans, school/educational settings, or the ability to pay for private therapy